aferaudo/user_policy_server/README.md

 npm install
 `

-It's important that you have created a CA architecture before of starting the server.
-This means that you must have
+A CA architecture should be created before of starting the server.
+This means you to generate:

 * server key (used to generate the certificate request)
 * server certificate (signed by a certification authority)